 Person-Centered Services/Self-Directed Services

-- Person-centered planning is a process of continual listening and learning.
+1. Person centered planning is a process of continual listening, and learning.
 It focuses on what is important to and important for someone now, and in the future; and acting upon this in alliance with their family, friends and service providers (http://helensandersonassociates.co.uk/person-centred-practice/).
-As the system transition to the Fee for Service, many individuals and families in Self-Directed Services have experienced the erosion of self-direction, and the very concept of Person-Centered Services is being actively discouraged by the state.
-A series of changes have caused a sharp rise in confusion and hardship among families.
+As the system transition to the Fee for Service system, many individuals and families in Self-Directed Services have experienced the erosion of self direction, and the very concept of Person-Centered Services is being actively discouraged by the state.
+A series of changes has caused a sharp rise in confusion and hardship among families.
 Families and self-advocates fought very hard for years to achieve self-directed services.
 Yet recent changes have drastically restricted, rather than expanded, the freedom, choice, and control to address individual needs that families once had.

 Issue Action Items: (Include if the Action is at the Federal/State/Local Government/Community or Media Level)